-'...while development within their setting should be sensitively located and designed to avoid or minimise adverse impacts on the designated areas.'
+"... while development within their setting should be sensitively located and designed to avoid or minimise adverse impacts on the designated areas."

 Advice on how to approach development within an AONB setting is expanded on in the Planning Practice Guidance (PPG).
-This confirms that the Duty of Regard is relevant in considering proposals located outside of AONB boundaries, but which might have an impact on their setting or protection2.
+This confirms that the previous Duty of Regard is relevant in considering proposals located outside of AONB boundaries, but which might have an impact on their setting or protection2, but has not yet been updated to refer to the new Duty to 'seek to further'.
 The PPG also refers to guidance produced by Defra on the 'Duty of Regard'.
 Defra's guidance confirms that this can be relevant outside of the AONB boundary3: